aloopday/hello-world/README.md

 # hello-world
-This repository is for practising the GitHub Flow.
+This repository is for practicing the GitHub Flow.
+## First change
+This commit can help us to update the work.